ThorD125/chrome-extension-for-a-thesis/thor-demeester-bap-Tedtalk-chrome-extension.md

 ---

-##### XInclude Attacks

-note: attacks occur when XML parsers on the server-side process input that includes XInclude statements.
-By default, XInclude attempts to parse included documents as XML.
-However, attackers can exploit this feature to include non-XML files such as "/etc/passwd" by specifying the parsing method as text.
-This vulnerability allows unauthorized file access through crafted XML input

----

-##### XML External Entity (XXE) Injection

-note: XXE injection involves exploiting the feature in XML where external entities can be defined and used within the document.
-When XML input containing external entity declarations is processed, it can be manipulated to include data from system files like "file:///etc/passwd".
-This type of attack can lead to data exposure or retrieval of sensitive files.

----

-##### Path Traversal

-note: Path traversal vulnerabilities occur when input values (such as file paths) provided by a user are not properly sanitized, allowing attackers to navigate the server’s directory structure.
-An example is input like "../../../../../etc/passwd" which can lead to unauthorized access to critical system files

----

-##### PostMessage Identifying

-note: The postMessage method is typically used in web applications to enable secure communication between windows or frames from different origins.
-However, if not properly implemented, it can be vulnerable to attacks.
-Malicious scripts can exploit postMessage to execute unauthorized actions or access sensitive data.
-Identifying and mitigating these vulnerabilities requires careful scrutiny of how messages are validated and handled within the application

----

-#### Example demo video

-note: For now, you can visit websites and freely explore their features.
-If the extension detects a request that might be exploitable, it will automatically attempt certain actions.
-You can view the results in the extension's service.

----

 #### Honorable mentions

 <small>
 - Koen Koreman
 </small> <br>

-note: The man, the myth, the legend, himself.
-Someone i look up to, one of the best docents i've ever had.

 <small>
 - Tobias Chielens
 </small> <br>

-note:For the interesting internship.

 <small>
 - Matthias Blomme
 </small>